nipunn1313/nipunn1313.github.io/README.md

 I'm a software engineer at [Convex](https://convex.dev/).
 We're making a serverless persistence for building frontend reactive apps.
 Easy subscription interface.
 No backend management.
 It's been a ton of fun working up and down the stack with a great crew of humans trying to change how we think about servers.
 I've been there since Nov, 2021.
+Shoot me a line if this sounds interesting.
+We're hiring.

 I maintain [mypy-protobuf](https://github.com/dropbox/mypy-protobuf)